 OCCRC facilitates the issuance of tax-exempt and non-tax-exempt revenue bonds and notes.
 The bonds and notes are not the obligations of OCCRC or the State of New York.
 OCCRC does not record the assets or liabilities resulting from completed bonds and notes issued in its accounts, since its primary function is to arrange the financing between the borrowing companies and the bond and note holders, and the funds arising therefrom are controlled by trustees or banks acting as fiscal agents.
 For providing this service, OCCRC receives bond administration fees from the borrowing organizations.
 This administrative fee income is recognized immediately upon issuance of bonds and notes.
-OCCRC did not facilitate the issuance of any bonds or notes during the years ended December 31, 2020 or 2019.
-OCCRC received annual bond, administration and application fees of \$42,905 for 2020 and \$44,405 for 2019.
+OCCRC did not facilitate the issuance of any bonds or notes during the years ended December 31, 2021 or 2020.
+OCCRC received annual bond, administration and application fees of \$42,905 for 2021 and 2020.